Enjoy the perfect puff with our favorite portable vaporizers

 Smoking is out, and vaping is in.
 As we continue to prioritize the health of our lungs, herbal vaporizers have sprung onto the scene as a new way to get your fix without inhaling carcinogen-laden smoke.
 While tabletop vaporizers have long dominated this market, handheld vaporizers continue to get smaller, lighter, and more powerful.

-For 2017, we’ve now had the opportunity to put several new herbal vaporizers through rigorous testing, and new entrants are giving market leaders like the Pax and Firefly a run for their money.
+For 2017, we’ve now had the opportunity to put several new herbal vaporizers through our rigorous testing program, and new entrants are giving market leaders like the Pax and Firefly a run for their money.
 In fact, one of these new entrants was good enough to knock the Pax 3 from the top spot it held in our previous list.
-Who came out on top this time?
+What are the best vaporizers?
 Read on and find out.

 Our pick